mletras89/QDMI/docs/index.md

 #### Nitty-Gritty Details

-When you are interested in the details of the semantics of function, the [API Reference](files.html) page is the right place to look for.
+When you are interested in the details of the semantics of functions and the whole API, the [Reference Documentation](files.html) page is the right place to look for.